 What impact will fraternity or sorority membership have on my son or daughter’s grades?

 Students often find it difficult to manage their time when moving from the highly structured high school environment to the freedoms of college.
 Fraternities and sororities assist in that transition by offering scholarship programs which may include study partners, mandatory study hours, and time management workshops.
 Your student can access and network with members who already know how to use campus resources like the library, tutors, computer labs, study lounges, and academic advisors.
+We are proud of the fact that the Fraternity and Sorority community consistently outperforms non-affiliated students academically.

 What about pledging or hazing?